Skip to content

 APS_CLIENT_SECRET="your-client-secret-here"

-These were generated in Prerequisites when you created your APS application credentials.
+These credentials were generated in Prerequisites when you created your APS application credentials.

 bash